Study of ultra-low dose paclitaxel in metastatic melanoma

 Trial design

-This pilot trial aims at evaluating immuno-modulating effects, safety and efficacy of palliative (end of life) treatment with ultra-low dose paclitaxel in 12 patients with metastatic (spread) melanoma in stage IV or III that cannot be treated with surgery (unresectable).
-Patients will receive paclitaxel (Taxol©) intravenously once per week for 3 weeks (40.0 mg/m2).
+This pilot trial aimed at evaluating immuno-modulating effects, safety and efficacy of palliative (end of life) treatment with ultra-low dose paclitaxel in 12 patients with metastatic (spread) melanoma in stage IV or III that couldn't be treated with surgery (unresectable).
+Patients received paclitaxel (Taxol©) intravenously once per week for 3 weeks (40.0 mg/m2).

 Results